Arnold Schwarzenegger pays tribute to ‘comedy royalty’ Ivan Reitman

 Following his death tributes were paid by fellow members of the industry, including his filmmaker son Jason Reitman, who recently directed 2021’s Ghostbusters: Afterlife.

-Sharing a black and white photo of himself and his father Mr Reitman said he had “lost my hero” and that all he wanted was “the chance to tell my father one more story”.
+Sharing a black and white photo of himself and his father, Jason Reitman said he had “lost my hero” and that all he wanted was “the chance to tell my father one more story”.

 Reitman directed Bill Murray in his first starring role in the summer camp flick Meatballs in 1979, and then again in 1981’s Stripes.